godotengine/godot-website/collections/_article/parallax-progress-report.md

 ### A fresh start

 `Parallax2D` is a new node intended as an all-in-one replacement for `ParallaxBackground` and `ParallaxLayer`.
+It has feature-parity with the old system along with some new goodies!
+This is only the beginning, though; There's tons of improvements that can still be made!
 It's flagged as experimental in 4.3 and is subject to change while we get some more feedback.
 The plan is to eventually deprecate (not remove) the old nodes, but rest assured, they won't be deprecated until we are confident they are fully superseded by `Parallax2D`.
 New features will be focused on `Parallax2D`, but we will still be accepting bug fixes for the old nodes.
-There is feature-parity with the old system along with some new goodies!

 You can convert your current `ParallaxBackground` and `ParallaxLayer`s by clicking on your `ParallaxBackground` node in the scene tree, then `Convert to Parallax2D` from the context dropdown.
 Please give it a try!

 ![An example of converting to Parallax2D](/storage/blog/parallax2d/button.webp)

 ### Why the change?

 There have been a lot of proposals and issues regarding Godot's parallax system over the last few years. *Bogusly*, these had trouble getting movement without a significant overhaul of the two nodes that it's comprised of: `ParallaxBackground` and `ParallaxLayer`.
 Godot has introduced so many new features and upgrades in related areas that the parallax system didn't originally need to support (because they didn't exist; A reasonable justification indeed!).
-I recently ran into one such case working on a faux-lighting system to replicate the look of lights on NES and SNES-era video game consoles.
+I recently ran into one such case working on a faux-lighting system to replicate the look of lights in NES and SNES-era video games.

 <video autoplay loop muted playsinline title="An example of 2D fake light effect">
   <source src="/storage/blog/parallax2d/lights.mp4" type="video/mp4">